Au.D Clinical Education

 Students provide basic audiologic services in a setting that prioritizes clinical instruction.
 Assessment of hearing including pure-tone, speech, and tests of middle ear function, as well as hearing aid evaluations, are provided for a variety of adult patients from a large regional area.
-A special feature of this clinic relates to the hearing aid services that are provided for income-qualified families through an arrangement with the Lions’ club.
 Students are responsible for testing patients, consulting with patients and families, conferring with supervisors regarding recommendations, writing and editing patient reports, and contributing to follow-up testing and treatment plans when appropriate.

 This clinic provides diagnostic audiologic assessments for the birth to three year age range, for school-age children and adolescents.
 Referrals for this clinic are from local school systems, parents, early interventionists, family practice physicians, and pediatricians.

 Listening is a very complex process.
 People with auditory processing disorders (APD) may have deficits in processing of auditory information in a number of ways: they may have difficulty listening when background noise is present, difficulty with “filling in” missing auditory information, problems with combining information between the two ears (called dichotic listening), and issues with the timing of auditory information, just to provide a few examples.

 When such concerns exist, an APD evaluation can help to determine if there are medical aspects of the disorder that require treatment, to promote appropriate educational planning and to implement interventions such as environmental modifications, management strategies, auditory training, and/or FM assistive listening devices as necessary.
 The ETSU APD clinic provide a multidisciplinary approach for the evaluation of this complex listening disorder.
 The results of this evaluation will help develop an individualized treatment plan to help the individual better process auditory information.